DataStax-Academy/nosqlbench-workshop-online/2-grafana-metrics/README.md

 ### Now you are free to dig into as much raw data as you want!

 ## Woot!
 You've now got a taste of how to quickly visualize metrics with NoSQLBench.
 Now, let's move on to creating workloads to fit YOUR data model.
+Click [HERE](https://github.com/DataStax-Academy/nosqlbench-workshop-online/tree/master/3-custom-workloads) to go to the next scenario.

 ![OK](https://github.com/DataStax-Academy/nosqlbench-workshop-online/blob/master/materials/images/welldone.jpg?raw=true)